 The absolute CD4 count is a calculated value based on the total white blood cell (WBC) count and the percentages of total and CD4 T lymphocytes.
-This absolute number may fluctuate in individuals or may be influenced by factors that may affect the total WBC count and lymphocyte percentages, such as use of bone marrow-suppressive medications or the presence of acute infections.
+This absolute number may fluctuate in individuals or may be influenced by factors that may affect the total WBC count and lymphocyte percentages, such as use of bone marrow-suppressive medications, chronic corticosteroids, or the presence of acute infections.
 Splenectomy or coinfection with human T-lymphotropic virus type I (HTLV-1) may cause misleadingly elevated CD4 counts.
-Alpha-interferon may reduce the absolute CD4 count without changing the CD4 percentage.
 In all these settings, CD4 percentage remains stable and may be a more appropriate parameter to assess a patient's immune function.